© Copyright 2016, Bill of Rights Institute.

 We wish to maintain your information accurately, and to allow you to make choices about how we use it.
 If you wish to review the contact information we have on file for you, correct your contact information, provide a change of address, or inform us how you wish your contact information please email us at

-If you do not want to receive any email from us in the future, click the “unsubscribe” reference in any email we send you.
-Otherwise, you may email us at with the subject line reading “UNSUBSCRIBE” to complete the opt-out process, or send a letter to the below address requesting that we unsubscribe you from our contact lists.
+If you do not want to receive an email from us in the future, click the “unsubscribe” reference in any email we send you.
+Otherwise, you may email us at firstname.lastname@example.org with the subject line reading “UNSUBSCRIBE” to complete the opt-out process, or send a letter to the below address requesting that we unsubscribe you from our contact lists.
 Note that absent a specific request your records will remain in our database, but your email address and other information used to contact you will be deactivated.

 Modifications to this Privacy Statement